root-project/web/primer/index.md

 `Save as...` from the menu line of the window.
 It will pop up a file selector box to allow you to choose the format, file name and target directory to store the image.
-There is one very noticeable feature here: you can store a plot as a root macro!
+There is one very noticeable feature here: you can store a plot as a root macro.
 In this macro, you find the C++ representation of all methods and classes involved in generating the plot.
 This is a valuable source of information for your own macros, which you will hopefully write after having worked through this